NxPKG/khulnasoft-docs/content/magic-network-monitoring/get-started.md

 ## 1. Verify NetFlow or sFlow capabilities

-Verify your routers are capable of exporting NetFlow or sFlow to an IP address on Cloudflare’s network.
+Verify your routers are capable of exporting NetFlow or sFlow to an IP address on Khulnasoft’s network.
 Magic Network Monitoring supports NetFlow v5, NetFlow v9, IPFIX, and sFlow.

 Refer to [Supported routers](/magic-network-monitoring/routers/supported-routers) to view a list of supported routers.
 The list is not exhaustive.

-## 2. Register your router with Cloudflare
+## 2. Register your router with Khulnasoft

-When you register your router with Cloudflare, your router links your NetFlow or sFlow data to your Cloudflare account.
+When you register your router with Khulnasoft, your router links your NetFlow or sFlow data to your Khulnasoft account.

-1. Log in to your [Cloudflare dashboard](https://dash.cloudflare.com/login), and select your account.
+1. Log in to your [Khulnasoft dashboard](https://dash.Khulnasoft.com/login), and select your account.
 2. Go to **Analytics & Logs** > **Magic Monitoring**.
 3. In **Magic Network Monitoring Analytics**, select **Configure Magic Network Monitoring**.
 4. Select the **Configure routers** tab.